 This impressive two-storey brick structure with a sandstone façade, was built in 1892 at a cost of £14,368.
 It was divided in the middle by a carriage way and clock tower with the Post Office on the left and the Telegraph Department on the right.
 Services occurred on the ground floor and accommodation for management was on the first floor.
 In 1963 the carriage way was infilled with a staircase and in 1997 the building ceased to function as Rockhampton’s main Post Office.
 For the next 10 years it was unoccupied but rescued from demolition when the State heritage listed it in 2003.
 In 2008 it was sold and today occupied by several commercial tenants including a restaurant and café.

-The 4-dial clock costing £325, made by Gillet and Johnston of Croydon England is one of the oldest in Queensland.
-Still hand-wound every four days, it has two winding cranks - one for the bells and one for the clock.
-The pendulum is about 5m long.
+The 4-dial clock costing £325, made by Gillet and Johnston of Croydon England has a pendulum about 5m long.
+It is one of the oldest in Queensland & was hand-wound every four days with two winding cranks - one for the bells and one for the clock.
+This ceased in mid2018.
 The clock has a distinctive sandstone moulding as its ‘bezel’.
 Written above the dial are the words - ANNO 1890 DOMINI ('in the year of our Lord 1890') and below the dial the words - TEMPVS FVGIT CITO PEDE ('Time flies on winged feet').

 Rockhampton Heritage Village.
 Paul on his trip North found an impressive display of clocks here.